 If it’s a premium steak, good wine and zero pretence you’re after, you can’t go wrong at Edinburgh’s aptly named Steak Restaurant.
-Conveniently located just a short walk from Princes Street, the high-ceilinged, wooden-floored dining room attracts a steady stream of locals and tourists out for a juicy hunk of beef in a relaxed atmosphere.
+Conveniently located just a short walk from Princes Street, the Playhouse Theatre and Waverley train station, the high-ceilinged, wooden-floored dining room attracts a steady stream of locals and tourists out for a juicy hunk of beef in a relaxed atmosphere.

-Classic on-bone options include the usual sirloin, fillet, rump, rib-eye and T-bone, all of which come with mushrooms, vine tomatoes and a green salad, but if you’re after the best, opt for one of the two sharing cuts.
-While this quality doesn’t come cheap, both the chateaubriand (500g) and côte de boeuf (750g) are served with beef dripping skin-on fries, creamed peas, leeks and bacon, and two sauces of your choice, so you’re unlikely to want dessert afterwards (though there are several on offer).
-Friendly service and a good selection of wines split into handy pairing groups are sure to round your experience off nicely.
+As you’d expect, the menu concentrates on steak, with classic on-bone options covering all the usual cuts.
+Sirloin, fillet, rump, rib-eye and T-bone, all come with mushrooms, vine tomatoes and a green salad, but if you’re after the best, opt for one of the two sharing cuts.
+While this quality doesn’t come cheap, both the chateaubriand (500g) and côte de boeuf (750g) are served with beef dripping skin-on fries, creamed peas, leeks and bacon, and two sauces of your choice, so it’s a real feast.
+Alternatively, opt for the restaurant’s tasting menu, which offers excellent value at just £40 a head for six courses (plus an option £25 for paired wines).